Dan Quinn (fighter): Arrests

 On November 27, 1991 Quinn was charged on two counts of battery.
 He was later dismissed in court on both counts.

 On February 17, 1993 Dan Quinn was charged with one felony count of possession of a controlled substance and on one misdemeanor count of concealable weapon possession.

 On March 16, 1993 Quinn pleaded guilty to the misdemeanor count and was sentenced to a 1-year informal probation, and served 15 days in custody.

 On November 3, 1993 Quinn's felony charge was later dismissed after time served.

-On February 25, 1997 Dan Quinn was charged with marijuana possession (less than 2 grams), and possession of a controlled substance (methamphetamines), he later pleaded guilty to possession of a controlled substance, and was sentenced to 3 years of supervised probation under the Sheriff's Work Program in Sacramento.
-He also spent 2 months in custody.
+On February 25, 1997 Dan Quinn was charged with marijuana possession (less than 2 grams), and possession of a controlled substance (methamphetamines), he later pleaded guilty to possession of a controlled substance, and was sentenced to three years of supervised probation under the Sheriff's Work Program in Sacramento.
+He also spent two months in custody.

 On June 2, 1998 Quinn was charged with two misdemeanor counts of assault (an unlawful attempt, coupled with a present ability to commit a violent injury on another person).
-He later spent 10 days in custody for violating his parole and the charges were dismissed.
+He later spent ten days in custody for violating his parole and the charges were dismissed.

 On February 16, 1999 Dan Quinn was charged with two felony counts.
 One for concealable weapons charge and another for evading a police officer.
-A month later Quinn was sentenced to a 5-year formal probation in a Work Furlough program, which was downgraded to Sheriff's Work Program on June 4, 1999; and spent 5 months in state jail.
+A month later Quinn was sentenced to a five-year formal probation in a work furlough program, which was downgraded to Sheriff's Work Program on June 4, 1999; and spent five months in state jail.

 On March 2, 2000 Quinn was charged with domestic violence/spousal abuse.
 The charge was later dismissed.

 On March 23, 2004 Dan Quinn was again charged with one felony count of domestic violence/spousal abuse and one count for willfully threatening to commit a crime which will result in death or great bodily injury of an immediate family member.
-He was later was sentenced to 3 years probation and served 79 days in a minimum security prison that held inmates under different work programs within Southern California.
+He was later sentenced to three years probation and served 79 days in a minimum security prison that held inmates under different work programs within Southern California.

-Quinn was arrested on August 9, 2012 on the charges of Possession of a firearm by a felon and of making death threats.
+Quinn was arrested on August 9, 2012 on the charges of possession of a firearm by a felon and of making death threats.
 After numerous postponements, Dan was ultimately found "incompetent" to stand trial.
 On January 3, 2014 Dan was "committed to a state hospital".
 On March 12, 2014, he was returned to the Sacramento County Jail.
 Quinn "retained counsel" on June 12, 2014.
-His case will go to jury trial on August 5, 2014.
 Quinn was released from jail on August 7, 2014.